bostrot/wsl2-distro-manager/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/bostrot/wsl2-distro-manager/issues).
+Contributions, issues and feature requests are welcome!\
+Feel free to check the [issues page](https://github.com/bostrot/wsl2-distro-manager/issues).
 You can also take a look at the [contributing guide](https://github.com/bostrot/wsl2-distro-manager/blob/main/CONTRIBUTING.md).

 ## Show your support